But what if your kids are sick?

 - Get garlic mullein oil.
 Garlic is a powerful anti-bacterial and anti-fungal and mullein flowers are used to great success to treat respiratory infections.
 Put 3-4 drops in the ear three times a day or until the pain clears up.
 You can make your own.
 We bought this brand at the local grocery store but I suspect others work just as well.

 Want more ideas?
-This Facebook thread has 45 suggestions of effective Tylenol alternatives.
+This Facebook thread has 145 comments and many excellent suggestions for effective Tylenol alternatives.

 What have I forgotten?
 What are your favorite Tylenol alternatives?
 Please share them with us in the comment section below.